Go Back Go Back

 BESHIE Learning materials and modules used by Melissa to help participants understand SRH concepts and have more participatory sessions.

-Butch Ablir, Executive Director of SM-ZOTO, said that the project helped provide a space for youth, particularly those who engage in risky sexual behaviors, a space to discuss comprehensive sexuality education.
+Butch Ablir, Executive Director of SM-ZOTO, said that the project helped provide a space for youth, particularly those who engage in risky sexual behaviors, to discuss comprehensive sexuality education.

 "This project has been a huge help because it has provided a space to discuss (comprehensive) sexuality education, going beyond the general topic of reproductive health," he explained.
 Recognizing also the different learning capacities, he mentioned that SM-ZOTO has taken the initiative to make the learning modules easier to understand by translating them to Filipino.

 “It's highly effective.
 Our participants are often young girls and transgender individuals who work nights.
-Despite having limited rest, they actively engage in the morning sessions.”
-Melissa noted that the games and activities encourage participation, contrasting with the typical "pen and paper" workshops she previously attended.
+Despite having limited rest, they actively engage in the morning sessions,” Melissa noted.
+She added that the games and activities encourage participation, contrasting with the typical "pen and paper" workshops she previously attended.

-Jowelyn Escora, one of SM-ZOTO’s peer educators, shared how participating in the program as a facilitator has also made an impact on her life, especially as a teenage girl.
+Jowelyn Escora, one of the peer educators, shared how participating in the program as a facilitator has also made an impact on her life, especially as a teenage girl.

 Jowelyn said SM-ZOTO has allowed her to become more open and aware.
 "Before joining, as a 17-year-old, I wasn't really open to discussing issues like STIs, HIV, child rights, and human rights,” she said.
 Recognizing the stigma surrounding sexual and reproductive health discussions, she noted that SM-ZOTO was able to create a safe space where she could learn about these topics without judgment.